 How Opendoor Works

-- Request an offer online: After submitting your request — and assuming your home qualifies — Opendoor will get you a preliminary, no-obligation cash offer within 24-48 hours.
-You can either accept, decline, or, if you think your home has been undervalued, submit additional information and request a second evaluation.
+- Request an offer online: After submitting your request — and assuming your home qualifies — Opendoor will get you a preliminary, no-obligation cash offer within 24 hours.
+You can either accept, decline, or, if you think your home has been undervalued, submit additional information to request a second evaluation.

 - The on-site inspection: Once you accept the offer, Opendoor will send a representative to your home to perform an in-person assessment.
-If anything needs to be fixed, Opendoor will simply deduct the repair costs from your offer handle them itself after you move out!
+If anything needs to be fixed, Opendoor will simply deduct the repair costs from your offer and handle them after you move out.
+Or you can choose to handle the repairs yourself (as long as they meet Opendoor's standards).

 - Close on the home: When the assessment is finished, you can set your own closing date.
-Opendoor offers flexible closing timelines, between 14 and 60 days after accepting its offer.
-At closing, you’ll pay a 6-14% Opendoor service fee plus traditional seller closing costs.
+At closing, you’ll pay a 5% Opendoor service fee plus traditional seller closing costs.

 - Getting an offer is fast and easy: All you have to do is provide some basic info about your home via Opendoor's intuitive website.
 If your home qualifies, you'll get a preliminary offer back within 24 hours.